neilghosh/neilghosh.github.io/_posts/2023/2023-04-04-it-has-been-a-while.md.md

 One of the ways to start conversation, especially one-on-one is to ask "What's on top of your mind?", not a bad strategy though needless to say the coversation will always start with something top of my mind unless the agenda is defined for any meeting.
 Nevertheless, lets go with that strategy.

-I can't really write anything personal, like relationships, financial goals or even career aspiration at this point but at least mention the world
+I can't really write anything personal, like relationships, financial goals or even career aspiration at this point but at least mention the world view of mine which is definately in top 10 things in mind if not top 5 - which probably all occupied with very personal things.

+Firstly - Potential return of Covid is definately one of the concerning me right now.
+Fin

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTY5NjQ2ODk5XX0=
+eyJoaXN0b3J5IjpbLTkxNzIxNjU4NF19
 -->